Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces

-We shall refine this lemma to show that the components of the limit of $\{m_i\}$ appear as lower parabolics or lower ending laminations whereas those of $\{n_i\}$ appear as upper parabolics or upper ending laminations. \begin{othertheorem} Let $c_{m_i}$ and $c_{n_i}$ be shortest (hyperbolic) pants decompositions of $(S,m_i)$ and $(S,n_i)$ respectively.
+We shall refine this lemma in Corollary \ref{Thurston limit} to show that in $\mathbf M$ the components of the limit of $\{m_i\}$ appear as lower algebraic parabolic curves or lower algebraic ending laminations, whereas those of $\{n_i\}$ appear as upper algebraic parabolic curves or upper algebraic ending laminations.
+(See Definition \ref{upper/lower} for the definitions of these terms.) \begin{othertheorem} Let $c_{m_i}$ and $c_{n_i}$ constitute shortest (hyperbolic) pants decompositions of $(S,m_i)$ and $(S,n_i)$ respectively.
 Let $\nu^-$ and $\nu^+$ be the Hausdorff limits of $\{c_{m_i}\}$ and $\{c_{n_i}\}$ respectively.
-Then the minimal components of $\nu^+$ that are not simple closed curves coincide with the ending laminations of upper algebraic simply degenerate ends of $\mathbf M$.
-Moreover, no upper algebraic parabolic curve of $\mathbf M$, regarded as a curve on $S$, can intersect a minimal component of $\nu^+$ transversely.
-Similarly the minimal components of $\nu^-$ that are not simple closed curves coincide with the ending laminations of lower algebraic simply degenerate ends of $\mathbf M$, and no lower algebraic parabolic curve can intersect a minimal component of $\nu^-$ transversely. \end{othertheorem}
+Then the minimal components of $\nu^+$ that are not simple closed curves coincide with the upper algebraic ending laminations of $\mathbf M$.
+Moreover, every upper algebraic parabolic curve of $\mathbf M$, regarded as a curve on $S$, is contained in $\nu^+$.
+Similarly the minimal components of $\nu^-$ that are not simple closed curves coincide with the lower algebraic ending laminations of $\mathbf M$, and every lower algebraic parabolic curve is contained in $\nu^-$. \end{othertheorem}